Sport in Oceania

-The most popular sport in Oceania varies from country to country.
-The most popular sport in Australia is cricket, the most popular sport among Australian women is netball, while Australian rules football is the most popular sport in terms of spectatorship and television ratings.
-Rugby is the most popular sport among New Zealanders.
-In Papua New Guinea, the most popular sport is the Rugby league.
+Sport in Oceania varies from country to country.
+The most popular playing sport for men in Australia is Australian rules football, while for women is netball.
+Rugby League is the most popular sport in terms of audiences.
+Rugby union is the most popular sport among New Zealanders, while in Papua New Guinea rugby league is the most popular and enjoys the highest television ratings.
+Cricket is another popular sport throughout the Oceania region.

 Multi-sport games

 Australia has hosted two Summer Olympics: Melbourne 1956 and Sydney 2000.
 Also, Australia has hosted five editions of the Commonwealth Games (Sydney 1938, Perth 1962, Brisbane 1982, Melbourne 2006), and (Gold Coast 2018).
 Meanwhile, New Zealand has hosted the Commonwealth Games three times: Auckland 1950, Christchurch 1974 and Auckland 1990.

 The Pacific Games (formerly known as the South Pacific Games) is a multi-sport event, much like the Olympics on a much smaller scale, with participation exclusively from countries around the Pacific.
 It is held every four years and began in 1963.

 Australia and New Zealand competed in the games for the first time in 2015.